yahoo/Oak/README.md

  	- `void put(K key, V value)`
  	- `boolean putIfAbsent(K key, V value)`
  	- `void remove(K key)`
- 	- `boolean computeIfPresent(K key, Consumer<ByteBuffer> computer)`
+ 	- `boolean computeIfPresent(K key, Consumer<OakWBuffer> computer)`
- 	- `void putIfAbsentComputeIfPresent(K key, V value, Consumer<ByteBuffer> computer)`
+ 	- `void putIfAbsentComputeIfPresent(K key, V value, Consumer<OakWBuffer> computer)`
 3. In contrast to the ConcurrentNavigableMap API, `void put(K key, V value)` does not return the value previously associated with the key, if key existed.
 Likewise, `void remove(K key)` does not return a boolean indicating whether key was actually deleted, if key existed.
-4. `boolean computeIfPresent(K key, Consumer<ByteBuffer> computer)` gets the user-defined computer function.
+4. `boolean computeIfPresent(K key, Consumer<OakWBuffer> computer)` gets the user-defined computer function.
 The computer is invoked in case the key exists.
-The computer is provided with a mutable ByteBuffer, representing the serialized value associated with the key.
+The computer is provided with a mutable OakWBuffer, representing the serialized value associated with the key.
 The computer's effect is atomic, meaning that either all updates are seen by concurrent readers, or none are.
 The compute functionality offers the OakMap user an efficient zero-copy update-in-place, which allows OakMap users to focus on business logic without dealing with the hard problems that data layout and concurrency control present.
-5. OakMap additionally supports an atomic `void putIfAbsentComputeIfPresent(K key, V value, Consumer<ByteBuffer> computer)` interface, (which is not part of ConcurrentNavigableMap).
+5. OakMap additionally supports an atomic `void putIfAbsentComputeIfPresent(K key, V value, Consumer<OakWBuffer> computer)` interface, (which is not part of ConcurrentNavigableMap).
 This API looks for a key.
 If the key does not exist, it adds a new Serialized key --> Serialized value mapping.
 Otherwise, the value associated with the key is updated with computer(old value).
 This interface works concurrently with other updates and requires only one search traversal.

 ## Memory Management